Dominic-Santos/doms_discord_bot/README.md

 ### Check for New Newsfeed Articles

 > Runs every 6 hours to fetch the latest articles from the newsfeed.

+### Event Sync

+> Runs daily at 9 AM, checks for changes in premier and store events and creates them as discord events.

 ## Create Your Own Bot